Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

   - GraphQL is the better REST
   - Core Concepts
   - Big Picture (Architecture)
-- Complete the queries below and submit on GradeScope.
+- Complete the queries below and add your answers to `lesson-01/README.md` in your course repo.
   - For each question write the GraphQL query that returns the requested data.

 <!-- > -->

 ### Evaluate your Work

-Submit on GradeScope.
+Add your answers to `lesson-01/README.md` in your course repo.
 Write the **query** that solves each question.
 Use the Rick and Morty GraphQL API at https://rickandmortyapi.com/graphql.

 1. Get Rick Sanchez's name and status.
 1. Get Morty Smith's name, species, and gender.